timchen0618/timchen0618.github.io/index.md

 # excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
 Install it, configure it, tweak it, push it."
 ---

-I am a second-year Master's student in computer science at **the University of Texas at Austin**.
+I am a first-year PhD student in computer science at **the University of Texas at Austin**.
 I am fortunate to be advised by Prof. [Eunsol Choi](https://www.cs.utexas.edu/~eunsol/).
-Prior to UT, I received B.S. in Electrical Engineering at National Taiwan University.
+I completed my Master’s in Computer Science at UT Austin, and I received B.S. in Electrical Engineering at National Taiwan University.

 My research interest broadly lies in natural language processing and machine learning.
 More specifically, I am interesting in building system that can understand language and respond to human queries accurately.